Ken Avery begins his 24th year as Gardener.

 The membership was also informed that during the past fall , the Park Board workers put in new steps from the Parking lot down to the front gate of the Garden.
 The Friends had paid for a handrail along the steps in 1975.

 The Garden did not open until April 11 due to a belated Spring and even then a Friends Board meeting in the Shelter just after opening had members traversing deep snow.
 21.8 inches of snow fell in April 1983 - an April record that held until April 2018 when the Garden opening was delayed until May 1.
 But by the time of the annual meeting Spring had caught up.

 The 31st Annual Meeting of The Friends of the Wild Flower Garden was held in the Garden, on Saturday May 21st, 1983, in the Martha Crone Shelter, 35 persons attending.

 There were 11 recipients of study grants for a total of $1,975.
 All the names are in the Spring/Summer issue of The Fringed Gentian™ (Vol. 31 No. 2 July 1983) which was issued as a combined Spring/Summer issue.
 The Friends had established two study grant programs in 1978: One would be to establish scholarships for a few high school students to pursue the natural sciences.
-The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp each summer.
+The second was to make tuition grants for grade school teachers in the Minneapolis Public School system to take a Nature Study course or an Audubon camp in the summer.

-Directors elected were: Natalie Adler (new), Cindy Berg, Berry Bridgman, Betty Bryan, Marie Demler, Lynn Deweese, Emil Elftmann, Doris Larson, Catherine Ordner (new), Liz Pomeroy (new), Caroline Price, Patricia Thomesen.
+Directors elected were: Natalie Adler (new), Cindy Berg, Betty Bridgman, Betty Bryan, Marie Demler, Lynn Deweese, Emil Elftmann, Doris Larson, Catherine Ordner (new), Liz Pomeroy (new), Caroline Price, Patricia Thomesen.

 Ex-officio member: Kenneth Avery.
 Martha Crone as honorary life member.